hyprwm/hyprland-wiki/pages/Getting Started/Installation.md

 copy hyprpm to `/usr/bin/`.

-copy the wlroots .so (`libwlroots.so.XX032`) to `/usr/lib/`.

 copy the desktop entry (`example/hyprland.desktop`) to `/usr/share/wayland-sessions/`

 the example config is in `example/hyprland.conf`.

-For updating later on, you can overwrite the binaries (hyprctl, hyprland and libwlroots), you don't need to update anything else.
+For updating later on, you can overwrite the binaries (hyprctl, hyprland, hyprpm ...), you don't need to update anything else.

 ### Manual (Manual Build)